erkston/lobby-bot-dl/README.md

 - Shuffle Teams - Randomizes teams, if there are any fill players it will move them to a team
 - Resend Connect Info - resend server address and password to lobby members via DM.
 Only works after the lobby has launched
 - DM Players - opens a modal to send any text to all current lobby players via DM
+- Kick Player - Kicks a player from the lobby, requires their discord User ID.
+- Ban/Unban Players - Bans a player if they're not already banned, or unbans them if they are already banned.
+Banning a player also kicks them from any open lobbies.
+Bans are bot-wide and not for a particular lobby and will also persist across bot restarts.
+Requires discord User ID.

+For kick and ban functions the easiest way to get a User ID is to enable Developer Mode in Discord (Settings > Advanced).
+Once enabled you can get someone's User ID by right clicking on them and selecting Copy User ID.

 The bottom dropdown and Change Setting button allows you to change some settings.
 If the lobby has already filled or launched some settings may be unavailable.